GH-TpaeFawzen/miniTWOWScoreCalculatorButInCpp1/README.md

 	4. **Each vote has no square brackets.**
 	7. **Each voter voted only once.**
 	5. **Any votes having same characters twice or more times will be invalid.** e.g. *A*BCDEF*A*
+	8. **If any invalid characters are containing to the vote, the characters will be removed and it'll be new vote.**
 	6. You are using **spreadsheet** or something to make results.
 2. You are asked to input how many responses there are and you input the value.
 	1. You input the value from 2 to 26, the program goes to the next step.